BillWang04/US_State_Power_Outage/README.md

 ### Conclusion:

 This analysis showcases a trend where states with non-significant differences in outage duration often present more notable impacts on affected customers.
 However, exceptions like Florida and New York challenge this pattern, displaying significant differences in both outage duration and affected customers.
 The variability observed across states underlines the intricate dynamics influencing outage durations and their corresponding impact on affected communities.

-Clearly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p
--value, and your conclusion.
-Justify why these choices are good choices for answering the question you are trying to answer.

-Optional: Embed a visualization related to your hypothesis test in your website.

-Tip: When making writing your conclusions to the statistical tests in this project, never use language that implies an absolute conclusion; since we are performing statistical tests and not randomized controlled trials, we cannot prove that either hypothesis is 100% true or false.